aarjav2012/AI-and-ML-project/README.md

-# Unit Converter
+Unit converter-

-Name - Aarjav Jain
+Aarjav Jain is the name.
-REG.NO - 25BAI10104
+REG.NO: 25BAI10104

-## 📌 Description
+Description-

-This is a Python project that converts units like length, weight, temperature, and time.
-It is a very useful project to many people around the world.
+This is a Python project that changes units like length, weight, temperature, and time.
+It is a helpful tool for many people all over the world.

-##  Features

-* Length conversion
-* Weight conversion
-* Temperature conversion
-* Time conversion
+ Characteristics-

+Changing length
+ Change of weight
+Changing the temperature
+ Changing the time

-* Simple menu-driven interface
+ An easy-to-use menu-driven interface
-* Option to continue or exit

-##  Technologies Used
+You can choose to keep going or leave.

-* Python
+Technologies Used: Python

-##  How to Run
+How to Go-

-1. Install Python
+1. Get Python
-2. Download all project files
+2. Get all of the project's files
-3. Open terminal in project folder
+3. In the project folder, open the terminal.
 4. Run:
 python main.py

-##  Project Structure
+ Project Structure

-* main.py
+ main.py
-* length.py
+ length.py
-* weight.py
+ weight.py
-* temperature.py
+ temperature.py
-* time_converter.py
+ time_converter.py

-##  Example

-Enter your choice: 1
-Enter value: 1000
+ For example-
-Result: 1 km
+Choose one: 1

-##  Purpose

-This project helps beginners understand:

-* Functions
+Type in a value of 1000
+The result is 1 km.

+ Goal-
+This project helps people who are new to it understand and to make the conversion more easier

+ Functions-
-* Loops
+ Loops
-* Conditional statements
-* Modular programming (multiple files)

-##  Future Improvements
+ Statements that depend on conditions
+ Programming in modules

+Improvements in the Future-
-* Add GUI
+ Add a GUI
-* Add more units
+ Add more units
-* Improve design
+ Make the design better